ranibasna/Reproducible-research-with-R-/docs/Git.md

 ## Merging

 * The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.
-Suppose that after running tests and adding new things you are satisfied with the your new feature that you are develpoing on your new branch. it is now the time to merge with the master branch.
+Suppose that after running tests and adding new things you are satisfied with the your new feature that you are developing on your new branch. it is now the time to merge with the master branch.
 You do this with the git merge command (after checking out to the master branch):

         git checkout master
         git merge new_branch

-* it is important to distinguish between twoo type of merges that git performe.
+* it is important to distinguish between two types of merges that git performed.

 * A fast-forward merge can occur when there is a linear path from the current branch tip to the target branch.
 Instead of “actually” merging the branches, all Git has to do to integrate the histories is move (i.e., “fast forward”) the current branch tip up to the target branch tip.
 This effectively combines the histories, since all of the commits reachable from the target branch are now available through the current one.
 For example, a fast forward merge of some-feature into master would look something like the following: